Antigua Island: Things to Do — Circumnavigate the Island

 Snorkeling under the Pillars of Hercules offers a mix of striking geology and lively marine habitats.
 It’s a memorable site for both macro encounters in rocky crevices and sweeping views of schools and larger species in the clear Caribbean water.
 They offer a compact, elemental slice of Antigua: volcanic history, dramatic coastal scenery and a strong sense of place felt most clearly when the wind and sea are doing all the storytelling.

 The boat drops anchor within sight of the shore — close enough to glimpse the palm-fringed sand but not quite shallow.
 Slip off the bow into waist-to-chest-deep water and wade toward the beach.
 As you draw near, the water warms and the seabed softens to powdery sand, inviting you onto Rendezvous Island’s gentle, sunlit shore.
+Once on the island, guides serve up homemade rum punch — bright, slightly spicy and ice-cold — the ideal companion as you settle into the late-afternoon light.

-After a gentle stroll along the sun-warmed shore, the group lingers a moment longer, savouring the hush of surf and sea-salted air.
-When the call comes to return to the boat, they rise reluctantly — hearts full of the island’s quiet charm — ready to glide away beneath a sky that can’t wait to paint the evening in honeyed light.
+After a gentle stroll along the sun-warmed shore, the group lingers a moment longer, savoring the hush of surf and sea-salted air.
+When the call comes to return to the boat, everyone rises reluctantly — hearts full of the island’s quiet charm — ready to glide away beneath a sky that can’t wait to paint the early evening in honeyed light.
+The boat drifts free, gliding toward the open sea as the island slips into the distance — the perfect ending to a flawless day on Antigua island.

 And saving the sweetest surprise for last — guides offer Antigua-style homemade banana bread, warm and comforting with every slice.